Shanker2016/Geoinformation-Projects/README.md

  * Prepare landuse map of Sindhupalchok.
  * Prepare Google Earth, ZY3, and other open source satellite image of full coverage of Sindhupalchok.
 11. My Ideas 2:
  * Prepare Google Earth, ZY3, and other open source satellite image of full coverage of Nepal.
  * Prepare DEM map (SRTM, CartDEM, ASTER, ALOS) of full coverage of Nepal.
+ * Prepare Geologic map of full coverage of Nepal.
+ * Prepare River network map of full coverage of Nepal.
 -
 -
 -